The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

 Equivalently we may define this set in terms of constraints on the matrix entries: $ \mathcal{X} = \{ A_{11}A_{22} = A_{12} , A_{21} = A_{22} \} $.
-The first constraint is non-linear, this is discarded.
-The second constraint is linear so this remains as a constraint on the linear closure.
-The linear closure of $ \mathcal{A} $ is then
+Applying our method, the first constraint is non-linear and is discarded.
+The second constraint is linear so this remains as a constraint.
+Our method therefore gives the set,